Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 - Owner
 - Uri

-Exists and unique validators have as a parameter a lamba function to use the result and check it.
+Exists, unique, and owner validators have a lambda function as a parameter to use the result and check it.

 {% highlight ruby %}
 #showme!